rm3l/maoni/README.md

 ## Getting started

+This library is published on [Maven Central](https://search.maven.org/artifact/org.rm3l/maoni).
+So importing it should be straightforward.
-Grab via Gradle, by adding this to your `build.gradle`:
+Add this to your `build.gradle`:

 ```gradle
   dependencies {